12Gadgets: Smart Apps for Windows!

 3. Store all changes in one place for easy backup to a flash drive, daily.

-4. And finally, keep ALL versions: create a new backup EVERY time you save a file.
+4. And finally, keep ALL versions: create a copy EVERY time you save a file.

 There are pros and cons to each approach, it all depends on your goals:

 1. FULL BACKUP: just create a copy of your folder, e.g. Documents.
-This can be done hourly or every few hours, depending on how much space you have.
-It can be compressed - may take some time but you save space.
+This can be done hourly or once a day, depending on how much space you have.
+It can be compressed - may take some time but saves you space.
 At some point, though, you'll have to flick through all those backups and delete old ones.

 2. SYNCHRONIZE: If this is your only approach you'll only have one backup.
 Worse, files are deleted if you delete them in the original folder.
 Not exactly what a backup is for...
 At least it's fast and you don't need much space.